Eddie Mosley: Crimes

 In January 1984, Mosley came under police suspicion again after the bodies of 36-year-old Geraldine Barfield and 54-year-old Emma Cook were found in northwestern Fort Lauderdale, raped and subsequently killed by suffocation.
 On May 17, 1984, he was arrested for raping a 22-year-old woman.
 At trial, he pleaded not guilty, claiming that the sexual intercourse had been with mutual agreement.
 His lawyers managed to successfully portray the rape as consensual sex, in which Mosley had promised the victim drugs, and in October of that same year, Mosley was acquitted and released.
 After committing two more murders in the vicinity of Fort Lauderdale, the Broward County Sheriff's Office contacted the FBI, which, based on provided data, compiled an offender profile which was very consistent with Eddie Mosley's.
 In the spring of 1987, Mosley came under police scrutiny again, for the February 24th rape and strangulation of 24-year-old Sentreyl Love.

 On May 17, 1987, Mosley was arrested for theft.
 By that time, his blood group was matched with the semen samples taken from the bodies of the murder victims, and it was found to be a match.
 In the interrogations, Mosley showed evidence of his involvement in numerous crimes committed over almost two decades, all committed in the city or near his home.
-Faced with detailed descriptions of where the bodies were found, their names and descriptions, Mosley tried to make up an alibi, but began confuse his testimony, getting dates, geographic data and even seasons wrong.
+Faced with detailed descriptions of where the bodies were found, their names and descriptions, Mosley tried to make up an alibi, but began to confuse his testimony, getting dates, geographic data and even seasons wrong.
 In the end, he confessed to the murders of Teresa Giles and Emma Cook, with which he was charged.
 His trial began on July 22, 1987, with a number of sex workers working at the Fort Lauderdale red-light districts testifying that Mosley had repeatedly demonstrated aggressive behavior towards women in front of crowds of witnesses.
 Based on various tests, the defendant's IQ was measured at 51 points, below the average intelligence rate.
 Because of this, it was ruled that he was incompetent to stand trial, and on October 23, he was sentenced to compulsory treatment at the Florida State Hospital.